newcity/acf-monolith-fields/README.md

+# ACF Monolith Custom Fields

+Currently contains two field types:

-# ACF Headline Group Field
+### Headline Group

-Welcome to the Advanced Custom Fields Headline Group repository on Github.

-EXTENDED_DESCRIPTION
+A collection of text fields: superhead, headline, and subhead, returned as an ACF group object.
+Superhead and subhead can be toggled on or off when adding this field type to an ACF field group.

+### Image with Caption
+Collection of the following fields:

+- Image (ACF image selector)
+- Headline (text)
+- Caption (wysiwyg)
+- Credit (text)